Basque settlement in the Americas: Basque emigration to Argentina and Uruguay

 The push of external and internal causes in Basque country, such as the Carlist Wars, rise of Basque population, and industrialization of Basque society coincided with Argentina and Uruguay looking to take in immigrants to settle the inland of the Rio de la Plata.
 The Vitoria-Gasteiz consulate in Basque country thus placed advertisements in Basque newspapers to encourage them to immigrate to the Rio de la Plata.
 The consul himself told the Spanish Minister of Foreign Affairs that Basques were ideal for immigration because they were Catholics, hardworking men, and spoke dual Basque and the Spanish language.

 The first stage of immigration to Argentina (1835 - 1853) occurred among Basque shepherds in the northern Basque country.
 It was followed by a post-constitutional stage (1853 - 1877) where many emigrants settled in the Pampas region.
 Later, between 1877 and 1914, following the Argentine adaption of the immigration law, another wave of Basque immigrants followed.

 Legacy

 Algonquian-Basque pidgin

 Algonquian-Basque pidgin was a pidgin spoken by Basque whalers and peoples of Algonquian languages such as Mi'kmaq, the Innu and Inuit of Labrador in the area of the Strait of Belle Isle and Northern St. Lawrence Gulf to the Atlantic Ocean.
 Elements of Basque are preserved in the Mi'kmaq language, such as atlai ("shirt", deriving from the Basque atorra) and elege ("king", deriving from the Basque errege).

 Religion and Symbols

-When Jacques Cartier meet the Mi'kmaq during his first trip in 1534, some wore a cross around their neck, signifying an older contact with Christianity.
+When Jacques Cartier met the Mi'kmaq during his first trip in 1534, some wore a cross around their neck, signifying an older contact with Christianity.
 Additionally, he noted the Mi'kmaq decorated their canoes and baskets with a symbol that happens to be the lauburu, or Basque cross.

 The unofficial flag of Saint Pierre and Miquelon, along with its coat of arms, incorporates the Basque flag.